Ayobami Adebayo

 Ayọ̀bámi Adébáyọ̀ (born 29 January 1988) is a Nigerian writer.
 Her 2017 debut novel, Stay With Me, won the 9mobile Prize for Literature and the Prix Les Afriques.
 She was awarded The Future Awards Africa Prize for Arts and Culture in 2017.

 Early years

-Ayọ̀bámi Adébáyọ̀ was born in Lagos, Nigeria, in 1988; shortly after, her family moved to Ilesa and then to Ile-Ife, where she spent most of her childhood in the University Staff Quarters of Obafemi Awolowo University.
+Ayọ̀bámi Adébáyọ̀ was born in Lagos, Nigeria, on January 29, 1988.
+Shortly after, her family moved to Ilesa and then to Ile-Ife, where she spent most of her childhood in the University Staff Quarters of Obafemi Awolowo University.